Honduran kids flee terror at home, hope for opportunity in U.S.

 Speaking last week from the rail yards in the town of Ixtepec, Oaxaca, Carlos is one of the thousands of young people hoping to reach the U.S. from their impoverished and violent homes in Central America.
 In the eight months ended June 15, the U.S. has detained about 52,000 children at the Mexican border, double the figure the year earlier.
 There's no telling how many have gotten through.

-Another 15-year-old Honduran, Jeffrey from the town of La Ceiba, said he was on the road because gang members wanted him to pay 500,000 Honduran lempiras, or about $24,000, not to kill him.
+Another 15-year-old Honduran, Jeffrey from the town of La Ceiba, said he was on the road because gang members wanted him to pay 500,000 Honduran lempiras, or about $24,000 (14,140 pounds), not to kill him.
 Neither boy wanted his surname used.

 "My parents had to get me out of the country," said Jeffrey, speaking from the southern Mexican city of Arriaga last week.
 "The gangs wanted me to become a member, and they were extorting me.
 In the gangs, they end up killing, and I don't want to die."